Triple Chocolate Pumpkin Tart Recipe

 - How to Decorate Pumpkin Cupcakes

-Each filling takes just 5 minutes and can be made up to 2 days ahead of time.
+Each filling takes just 5 minutes and can be made up to 2 days in advance.
 Whip the bottom layer just before adding it to the crust.
-Thaw the top two layers for 10 seconds in the microwave so it becomes pouring consistency again.
+Thaw the top two layers in the microwave for 10 seconds until they reach a pourable consistency again.

 Room temperature.
-Chocolate tastes better when it is at soft room temperature, not warm and not cold from the fridge.
+Chocolate tastes better at room temperature, not warm or cold from the fridge.
 So, I prefer to serve this at room temperature.

 You certainly can.
 The fillings will be good for about 24 mini tartlets.
 You can half the recipe as well.
 Or try my other mini tarts